RX2Solutions/RX2Solutions.github.io/_posts/2023-6-27-4th of July Activities.md

 Rehoboth Beach's fireworks show will take place on Sunday, July 2 at 9:30 p.m.
 They say the display will be 20 minutes and visible along the beach and boardwalk.
 The Funsters will perform at the bandstand starting at 8 p.m. and will continue after the fireworks display. <br>

 If you or anyone you know is currently looking for work or is looking for hiring assistance, RX2 Solutions is here to help.
-Feel free to contact us at
-[info@rx2solutions.com](mailto:info@rx2solutions.com) to discuss how we can be of service to you.
-For more information, visit [www.rx2solutions.com](https://www.rx2solutions.com) or call us at 610.340.3490.
+Feel free to contact us at [info@rx2solutions.com](mailto:info@rx2solutions.com) or 610.340.3490 to discuss how we can be of service to you.